0xPolygonMiden/examples/playground/src/markdown/Explainer.md

 You can create a program and run it.
 There will be no proof generated which is much faster.
 Every program that successfully executes can also be proven, so I suggest using this functionality when hacking around.

 ### Debug a program
 You can step through the program and see the current VM state displayed in the Output section.
+And the best thing is, that you can add `breakpoint` as Miden Assembly instruction, see below for an example.

 ```
 Clock: 2001